 I am responsible for the technology side of our software development company, which targets the insurance supply chain.
 My role as chief information officer (CIO) is to manage the product and technology development and bridge the gap between the domain (or education experts) and the technical staff.

-We deal with large target group (people who want to pass the GED exam), specifically, we offer GED Study prep to help narrow the knowledge gap through the free content, from the occasional website browser to a committed student who invests in his study materials.
-We also work with companies, through their HR officer.
+We deal with a large target group (people who want to pass the GED exam), and specifically, we offer GED Study prep material online to help narrow the knowledge gap through free content, from the occasional website browser to a committed student who invests in his study materials.
+We also work with companies through their HR officer.

 I learned the technology piece, backed by years in the industry and a deep understanding of data supply chain issues.